M4cs/ESRC-1/README.md

 This contract will enable people to inherit and easily create Ethscriptions from within their own contracts.

+**THERE IS NO SECURITY.
+DO NOT USE THIS IN PRODUCTION.
+WILL BE UPDATED AS THE PROPOSAL IS BUILT OUT**

 ## To Use

 ```